Suboxone Withdrawal: Timeline & Symptoms

 In 2002, the Food and Drug Administration approved Suboxone as a treatment to help people suffering from opioid addiction taper off the substance and become sober.
 Suboxone is a combination of buprenorphine, a partial opioid agonist, and naloxone, which blocks the uptake of large amounts of opioids in the brain.

 Since Suboxone was approved for prescription use, however, there are more reports of this medication being misused – either recreationally or diverted (sold illegally for illicit use).

 Even when used as directed, people can develop a dependence on Suboxone.

 Suboxone is intended to be used as part of a comprehensive opioid addiction detox and treatment program.
 It is not sufficient to simply take Suboxone and hope to recover from opioid addiction.
 The standard of care typically involves a combination of evidence-based therapies, including counseling and treatment medications for opioid addiction.

 If a person has been misusing Suboxone, professional help may be needed to detox from the medication.
 Medical oversight is critical during the Suboxone withdrawal process, since people who need to withdraw from Suboxone generally have a history of opiate abuse.

-Attempts to detox at home and “cold turkey” have much lower success rates than medical detox.
+Attempts to detox at home and “cold turkey” have much lower success rates than medically supervised detox programs.

 Suboxone Withdrawal Symptoms